The story of the Israelites exodus from Egypt

 Following a deceitful approach from the Gibeonites, a treaty is made with them.

-Having spent six years conquering Canaan, Joshua divides the land by lot to the tribes.
-The tabernacle is set up at Shiloh, and cities of refuge appointed.
+After spending six years conquering Canaan, Joshua divides the land by lot to the tribes.
+The tabernacle is set up at Shiloh and cities of refuge appointed.
 However, in numerous cases, there are still some Canaanites living there, some of whom, but not all, become slaves to the Israelites.

 The Reubenites, Gadites, and half-